Electron g-factor of valley states in realistic silicon quantum dots: Introduction

 The above, however, is not the whole story.
-In addition to the bulk $\bm{k}\cdot\bm{p}$ (effective mass) Hamiltonians ${\cal H}_{\rm bulk}^{A,B}(\bm{k})$, corresponding to the materials $A,B$ that form the heterostructure, there is also an interface region (with size of the order of the materials' lattice constants, $a_A,a_B$).
-The latter can be described to a good approximation with an energy-independent transfer matrix $\hat{T}_{\rm if}$ that characterizes solely the interface region, and relates the wave functions and their derivatives, $\Psi_{A,B}^n$, $\partial_z \Psi_{A,B}^n$, at the interface (Fig.~\ref{fig:1}b); here, $n$ enumerates the bands (and their degeneracies) in each material.
-The transfer matrix $\hat{T}_{\rm if}$ amounts to certain boundary condition on the (envelope) wave function components $\Psi_{A,B}^n$, $\partial_z \Psi_{A,B}^n$, which can be equivalently expressed as an interface Hamiltonian ${\cal H}_{\rm if}(\bm{k})$.
+In addition to the bulk $\bm{k}\cdot\bm{p}$ (effective mass) Hamiltonians ${\cal H}_{\rm bulk}^{A,B}(\bm{k})$ corresponding to the materials $A,B$ that form the heterostructure, there is also an interface region (with size of the order of the materials' lattice constants, $a_A,a_B$).
+The latter can be described to a good approximation with an energy-independent transfer matrix $\hat{T}_{\rm if}$ that characterizes solely the interface region (see, e.g. Refs.~\onlinecite{Rodina1Alekseev2006,VolkovPinsker1979,Vasko-book1998,AndoMori82,Tokatly2002,Braginsky1999}), and relates the wave functions and their derivatives, $\Psi_{A,B}^n$, $\partial_z \Psi_{A,B}^n$, at the interface (see Fig.~\ref{fig:1}b and the discussion below); here, $n$ enumerates the bands (and their degeneracies) in each material.
+The transfer matrix $\hat{T}_{\rm if}$ amounts to a certain boundary condition on the (envelope) wave function components $\Psi_{A,B}^n$, $\partial_z \Psi_{A,B}^n$, which can be equivalently expressed as an interface Hamiltonian ${\cal H}_{\rm if}(\bm{k})$.
 Thus, one arrives at an ``interface'' $g$-factor renormalization of the form:

-where $\bm{V}_{\rm if}$ is a ``velocity'' associated with the interface Hamiltonian\cite{VolkovPinsker1979,VaskoPrima1981,Vasko-book1998}.
-Physically, the interface contribution is expected to be large for quite distinctive materials (such as $\rm Si/SiO_2$); however, it cannot be excluded apriori in less distinctive heterostructures, e.g., in GaAs/AlGaAs or Si/Ge ones.
+where ${\cal V}_{\rm if}$ is a ``velocity'' associated with the interface Hamiltonian\cite{VolkovPinsker1979,VaskoPrima1981,Vasko-book1998,DevizorovaVolkov2014}.
+We argue in what follows that in a $\rm Si/SiO_2$-inversion layer the interface mechanism dominates the bulk, $\delta g_{\rm if} \gg \delta g_{\rm bulk}$.
+Physically, the interface contribution is expected to be large for quite distinctive materials such as $\rm Si/SiO_2$; however, it cannot be excluded {\it a priori} in less distinctive heterostructures, e.g., in GaAs/AlGaAs or Si/Ge ones.

-This paper is a thorough study of the theoretical construction and its consequences, that was suggested in our original short paper publication \cite{VeldhorstRuskov2015PRB}.
-We argue that in a $\rm Si/SiO_2$-inversion layer the interface mechanism dominates the bulk, $\delta g_{\rm if} \gg \delta g_{\rm bulk}$, Fig.~\ref{fig:1}.
-In Section II the interface mechanism is derived from a non-trivial boundary condition (BC) for a heterostructure (such as $\rm Si/SiO_2$) that mix spin and valley degrees of freedom at the boundary, in the presence of an external electric field.

-In Section III, we derive an equivalent interface 3D Hamiltonian, replacing the BC by a trivial one.
-From this 3D Hamiltonian we derive the electric field dependent valley splitting in Si at the heterostructure, and the effective 2D spin-orbit (S-O) Hamiltonians of Rashba and Dresselhaus type, including both valley-preserving and valley mixing contributions.